Tend Your Own Rocks

 In a world that can slowly suck you down the proverbial rabbit hole quickly, it is nice to stop and concentrate on the things that keep you heading in the right direction.

 The things that make you happy.
-The things that make you want to do more and be more during your lifetime here on Earth.
+The things that make you want to do more and BE more during your lifetime here on Earth.

 For some, they need to sit and really think about things that make them happy.
 For me they are easy to pinpoint.
+They are small and simple things in life.

 I’m not a gym rat and never will be.
 Tried and so far, hasn’t worked out too well.